abhisheksrivastav3604/csvtomongo/README.md

 ## How to Run

 To run the project:

-Open the above file in Jupyter Notebook or VS code.
-Select each cell from top to bottom.
+Draw The process Flow and,
-Click the "Run" button in Jupyter Notebook or VS code to execute the code in each cell sequentially.
+Click the "Run" button in Apache NiFi to execute the flow.